 You had your world turned upside down by your first child.
 You are battle scarred, sleep deprived and now expecting number two.
 Your days of lazy lie-ins and freedom are distant memories, but your life is also very full with the joy your child brings.
-The news of Harry and Meghan Markle’s pregnancy with their second baby made the headlines, but every day dads and mums are joining the ranks of parents of two kids.
+Prince Harry and Meghan’s have just announced the birth of their new daughter but every day dads and mums are joining the ranks of parents of two kids.
 So here is the essential Dad Info second child survival kit…

 So what to expect?